metaplex-foundation/developer-hub/src/pages/core/external-plugins/removing-external-plugins.md

 ## Remove from Collection

-{% dialect-switcher title="Remove External Plugin from Asset" %}
+{% dialect-switcher title="Remove External Plugin from Collection" %}
 {% dialect title="JavaScript" id="js" %}

 To remove the External Plugin Adapter from a Collection you'll need to use the `removeCollectionPlugin()` function.